numpy/numpy/doc/source/reference/maskedarray.generic.rst

 ---------------------------

 Arithmetic and comparison operations are supported by masked arrays.
-As much as possible, invalid entries of a masked array are not processed, meaning that the corresponding :attr:`~MaskedArray.data` entries *should* be the same before and after the operation.
+As much as possible, invalid entries of a masked array are not processed, meaning that the corresponding :attr:`data` entries *should* be the same before and after the operation.

 .. warning::
-   We need to stress that this behavior may not be systematic, that invalid data may actually be affected by the operation in some cases and once again that invalid data should not be relied on.
+   We need to stress that this behavior may not be systematic, that masked data may be affected by the operation in some cases and therefore users should not rely on this data remaining unchanged.

 The :mod:`numpy.ma` module comes with a specific implementation of most ufuncs.